ivanseibel/dev-radar/web/README.md

 # Dev Radar: Web Front-End
-A responsive Web front-end builded with ReactJS and Express.
+A responsive Web front-end builded with ReactJS.

 ## Register new dev
 User can register new devs by filling the Register form.
 Some infos will be provided by Gituser user profile (name, bio and avatar).